Georgia joins states allowing college athletes to be paid

 Georgia's new law also allows student-athletes to have "professional representation" and takes effect July 1.

-Florida and Mississippi have similar laws also set to take effect July 1.
+Florida, Mississippi and other states have similar laws also set to take effect July 1.

 "Where we're headed, you'll see more and more states do what Georgia's done today, and wouldn't surprise me to see a federal solution at some point down the road," said University of Georgia President Jere Morehead, who is on the NCAA Board of Governors, affiliate WSB reported.

-The NCAA has stalled in its attempts to permit college athletes to capitalize on their names, images and likenesses, the station reported.
+The NCAA has stalled in its attempts to permit college athletes to capitalize on their names, images and likenesses (NIL), the station reported.

+NCAA President Mark Emmert told The New York Times on Friday that he will recommend the college sports' governing bodies to approve NIL rules by July 1.

+"We need to get a vote on these rules that are in front of the members now," Emmert said.

+The NCAA's Division I Council was scheduled to vote on NIL rights in January, but the board postponed the vote "citing recent judicial, political and governmental enforcement events, including communication from the U.S. Department of Justice Antitrust Division."

-But federal legislation is being considered in Congress, and the US Supreme Court is considering a case that could reshape college athletics.
+Federal legislation is being considered in Congress, and the US Supreme Court is considering a case that could reshape college athletics.

 In March, several justices seemed skeptical of the justifications put forward by the NCAA to restrict education-related benefits for student-athletes who are seeking broader compensation.